Keegan-L/Code-Analysis-Rag/README.md

 ## Example Questions

 - "What does this codebase do?"
-- "How does the authentication system work?"
 - "Show me the main API endpoints"
-- "Explain the database schema"
 - "What are the key dependencies?"
+- "How does file XYZ work?"

 ## Project Structure